Ann0831/serendilang/docs/architecture.md

   This module exposes the `createVirtualWss` factory function, which creates a unified WebSocket-like interface shared across browser tabs.
   The returned object behaves similarly to a native `WebSocket` instance from the perspective of upper layers, while internally coordinating leader–follower roles and inter-tab communication.
+  It acts as a wrapper that encapsulates the actual `WebSocket` instance, providing a consistent interface regardless of whether a real connection is used.

   Upon creation, each Virtual WSS instance:
   - Generates a unique tab identifier.